Jbusma/flashflow/README.md

    order-book delta in a Chicago or LD4/FR2 colo rack.
 2. **Deterministic back-testing** – replay every market-data packet and every IOC/FOK you ever sent with zero drift.
-3. **Pluggable gateways** – Binance **and** Coinbase live today; Deribit, CME MDP3 (FIX/FAST) and BitMEX multicast are on the roadmap.
+3. **Pluggable gateways** – Binance **and** Coinbase live today; Deribit and BitMEX multicast are on the roadmap.
-4. **Zero code-path divergence** – the same parser & book-update logic drives live trading, back-testing and latency benchmarks; no “test-only” branches to drift out of sync.
+4. **Single code-base, multiple front-ends** – live trading, back-testing, latency harnesses and packet-inspection tools all link the same core library; no test-only branches that drift out of sync.
 5. **Everything hot stays in L1** – a compact 8-byte _Level_ (32-bit price
    tick, 32-bit qty) keeps **depth-500 per side** (≈16 KiB bids + 16 KiB
    asks) within the 32 KiB L1-D of Sapphire Rapids; depth-1000 is still